Mulligan's Stew: Reception

-Mulligan's Stew was scheduled opposite four Top 20 hits: Three's Company and Soap on ABC, and M*A*S*H and One Day at a Time on CBS.
+Mulligan's Stew was scheduled opposite four Nielsen Top 15 hits: Three's Company and Soap on ABC, and M*A*S*H and One Day at a Time on CBS.
 As a result, it suffered from dismal ratings, and was cancelled at the end of 1977.
 It ranked dead last out of 104 shows airing that season with an average 10.5 rating.